jrussbautista/gatsby-portfolio/content/projects/property-listings/index.md

 type: 'web'
 ---

 A real state website.
-This is my first graphQL project.
-It features user authentication (login with email and password, login via google), view, search, and inquire for properties.
+It features user authentication (login with email and password, login via google), view, search, share, create and inquire for properties.